Rent control in Ontario

 Rent control in Ontario refers to a system of rent regulation in Ontario, Canada which limits the amount by which the rent paid by tenants for rental accommodation can increase.
 It applies to any unit that was first occupied for residential purposes before November 15, 2018.

 History

-Rent regulation was first introduced in Ontario under the National Housing Act 1944.
+In 1940, the federal Wartime Prices and Trade Board was given the power to cap rents at the January 1940 amounts in 30 designated areas.
+In late 1941, the rent cap was extended to all of Canada.
+In response to a worsening housing shortage, the board imposed a general freeze on evictions in July 1945.
 After lobbying by business it was repealed in under a decade.

 The modern history of rent controls began in July 1975 when the Residential Premises Rent Review Act 1975 was enacted after the demand for rent controls became a major issue in the period leading to the 1975 provincial election.
 In 1979, the Residential Tenancies Act was enacted.

 In 1985, the new Liberal government tightened rent controls with the Residential Rent Regulation Act and in 1992 the New Democratic Party government of Bob Rae passed the Rent Control Act 1992.

+In 1996, existing rent regulations in the province which provided for vacancy control were eliminated by the provincial government.